uchicago-cs/student-resource-guide/tutorials/linux-man.rst

 Lunix Tutorial - Man Pages
 ==========================
-This tutorial is an extension of :ref:`Introduction to Linux <tutorial-linux-intro>`.

-If you skipped other tutorials make sure to pick up materials in `Introduction to Linux <tutorial-materials>` before proceeding.

-Once you have the files navigate to the ``linux-tutorial-files`` directory.
-The next examples will assume that your current directory is the ``linux-tutorial-files`` directory.

 In this section of the tutorial you will learn how to use the terminal to perform some basic operations in Linux, including how to: